Gandhepavankumar/backendjs/readme.md

 chai aur backend series
  this is video series on backend

- step 1:
+USE ASYNC AWAIT TRY CATCH FOR ENTIRE PROJECT step 1:
  -->Preparing SetUp in terminal npm init and starting point is index.js -->Now understand the package.json